Guideline for applications for authorisation of clinical trials of medicinal products in humans

 The sponsor supplies the investigational medicinal products and any devices used for their administration.
 The sponsor must supply, but must not necessarily pay for the investigational medicinal products.
 In trials conducted at hospitals where the patient already receives the product as part of the hospital treatment, the sponsor can make an agreement with the hospital, deciding that the hospital pays the expenses for the investigational medicinal product in connection with the trial.

-The Danish Health and Medicines Authority may in special circumstances make an exemption ad regards the supply of investigational medicinal products free or charge if:
+The Danish Medicines Agency may in special circumstances make an exemption ad regards the supply of investigational medicinal products free or charge if:

 - the purpose of the trial cannot be fulfilled, however, provided that the investigational medicinal products are supplied free of charge